-Alcohol rehab is a residential treatment program that helps alcoholics to overcome both their physical and mental addiction to alcohol.
-The alcohol rehab programs at Chicago Drug Rehab IL are made up of therapies, alternative treatments, and treatment strategies to help patients learn how to achieve and maintain their sobriety.
-Call us now at (312) 604-7346 to begin treatment for addiction.
+Alcohol rehab services are often provided through residential treatment programs that help alcoholics to overcome both their physical and mental addiction to alcohol.
+The alcohol rehab programs offered by drug treatment centers in Chicago are usually made up of therapies, alternative treatments, and treatment strategies to help patients learn how to achieve and maintain their sobriety.
+Call Chicago Drug Rehab IL at (312) 604-7346 to learn how to find alcohol rehab programs that will give you the tools to overcome addiction.

 Alcohol abuse occurs when a person is misusing and/or overusing alcohol.
 When someone misuses this substance, it means that they are consuming alcohol for other purposes, such as to treat or mask a physical or mental health disorder.
 Overuse has to do with excessive consumption of large quantities of alcohol.
 Alcohol abuse takes many forms, but two of the most common are blackout drinking and binge drinking.

 Blackout drinking involves drinking so excessively that the individual loses their short-term memory.
 The actions they took and events that transpired while under the influence of alcohol are erased.
 Blackout drinking can be dangerous for a variety of reasons, whether or not it leads to alcohol addiction.

 Binge drinking also involves consuming an excessive amount of alcohol.
 In this scenario, the excessive consumption of alcohol occurs over an extremely short period of time.
 This usually is quantified as involving the consumption of three to four alcoholic beverages in a period of no more than one or two hours.

 - Loss of interest in activities and people